 - Be considerate and respectful of the rights and needs of other patients

 and healthcare workers.
 This includes being sensitive to noise level,

-respectful of others property, limiting the number of visitors and abiding
+being respectful of others' property, limiting the number of visitors

 - Provide the hospital with a copy of your most current Advance Medical Directive

 - Provide the clinic with your most current Advance Medical Directive if

 you have one.

 - Assure that financial obligations of your healthcare are fulfilled.

 - Follow the hospital policies regarding patient care and conduct.